 - Weekly grade level professional learning community meetings

-- Bi-monthly whole staff professional learning community meetings
+- Whole staff professional learning community meetings 3x/monthly

 - Monthly Teaching and Learning Collaborative meetings to reflect on and refine our work towards implementing the Strategic Plan

 - 3 non-student staff professional development days

 - 5 release days to plan as teams and work with outside consultants

 - Regular observation by the Principal with feedback

-Although there are many methods of measuring success, one accomplishment we are proud of is being a “10/10” school.
-The state of California ranks schools on a scale from 1-10 based on their annual standardized test scores.
+Although there are many methods of measuring success, one accomplishment we are proud was being honored as a “10/10” school.
+The state of California ranked schools on a scale from 1-10 based on their annual standardized test scores.
 The first 10 indicates that we are among the top scorers of all California schools.
 The second 10 indicates that when compared to schools with similar demographics, we are still among the best of the best.
-Another marker of our success is our API scores around 950 for the past several years, well above the state benchmark of 800.
+Another marker of our state test scores, placing us amongst the top 1% of districts in the State.